newrelic/newrelic-prometheus-configurator/examples/kubernetes/README.md

 helm upgrade --install newrelic newrelic-prometheus/newrelic-prometheus-agent -f configurator-values.yaml
 ```

+## Install the dashboard

-4. Install the [Kubernetes Prometheus Quickstart dashboard](https://newrelic.com/instant-observability/kubernetes-prometheus) and watch for data to appear.
+Once the above is complete, install the [Kubernetes Prometheus Quickstart dashboard](https://newrelic.com/instant-observability/kubernetes-prometheus) and watch for data to appear.